andreasjordan/PowerShell-for-DBAs/README.md

 I then selected some of the most popular questions and all related data (like answers, comments, users, etc.) and put that data in the JSON file [SampleData.json](./PowerShell/SampleData.json).
 I also changed one table and renamed the column named "Date" to "CreationDate" to not mess with the identically named data type.
 I don't use all the fancy data types, but only those needed for the data: numbers, timestamps and characters.
 See [CreateSampleData.ps1](./PowerShell/CreateSampleData.ps1) for details.

 So I have stored the table structure in a structured format as well ([SampleSchema.psd1](./PowerShell/SampleSchema.psd1)) and automatically generate the correct DDL statements for each database system.
 See [Import-Schema.ps1](./PowerShell/Import-Schema.ps1) and [Import-Data.ps1](./PowerShell/Import-Data.ps1) on how I load the data.

+While working on the commands to transfer data between database systems, I also created commands to import and export data from and to files.
+The import command can read files in the xml format that the [Stack Exchange Data Dump](https://archive.org/details/stackexchange) uses.
+So it is possible to import all the different files into the four database systems I focus on in this project.
+See [CreateSampleData3.ps1](./PowerShell/CreateSampleData3.ps1) for details.

 ## What commands are included?